Cpl. Ken Vetzel expected to find trained fighting dogs at the home on Columbus Drive.

 Vetzel wasn't armed, so he called Tampa police for backup.
 As he waited, two cars left the property, he said.
 When police arrived, only Morales, Cuervo and Martinez remained.
 The three were arrested and taken to the Orient Road jail, records show.

 Morales has no criminal history, state records show.
 Cuervo was twice arrested by Tampa police on charges of aggravated battery and resisting an officer.

 Martinez has been arrested 22 times since 1998 on charges including domestic violence, cocaine possession and grand theft, records show.

 Animal Services workers hauled off the 60 roosters and a duck.
 It was not clear what would be done with them, but such trained fighting animals are typically killed, Vetzel said.

-Investigators found no dead roosters, and they did not notice any major injuries on their bodies.
-It's hard to tell if a rooster is injured, though, because of all the feathers, he said.
+Investigators found no dead roosters, and they didn't notice any major injuries on their bodies.
+It's hard to see a rooster's injuries, though, because of all the feathers, he said.